rajsinghtech/tsdnsreflector/README.md

 ## Overview

-tsdnsreflector serves as a DNS server on port 53 that converts IPv4 addresses to Tailscale's 4via6 IPv6 format.
+tsdnsreflector serves as a DNS server that converts IPv4 addresses to Tailscale's 4via6 IPv6 format.
 When a client requests a hostname in the configured IPv6 domain, the server:

 1. Converts the domain name to the corresponding IPv4 domain
 2. Looks up the A record for that domain